 - Epileptic seizures.
 Some patients may have seizures as the disease progresses.

-There are currently no FDA approved therapies for NPC.
-However, the following companies have NPC therapies in various stages of development:
+The following companies have NPC therapies in various stages of development: